-Eurablend – A heavy disc should only be used with the hardest biting dogs.
-They drop like a rock due to their weight.
-They float slightly better than other heavy discs that are out there.
+Eurablend – A heavy disc that should only be used with the hardest biting dogs.
+Since it is a heavy disc, it takes a lot of practice to get this disc to float.
 They can still get sharp edges even though the plastic is a bit softer than a regular Fastback.
-Suitable for a hard biting dog but I think they are lower quality than the other options out there.
+Suitable for a hard biting dog but I think they are lower quality than the other options (Jawz or Super Hero/Star).

 A Japanese company with an office and manufacturing in the USA.
-They generally make very high quality discs although they have poor consistency with colors.
+They generally make very high quality discs although they have inconsistent colors and plastics from run to run.
+I used Hero discs a lot in the past but have been finding myself using different brands (particularly Hyperflite) with better results.
 They have the most options in materials and sizes of any manufacturer.
 I will discuss most of these options here.

 Xtra 235 – There are two versions of this disc.
 Both versions are a more rigid version of the 235 Air but at the same weight (some people think they are heavier, but I promise they are not).
-The distance version is the best toss and fetch / long distance disc on the market and are very high quality.
+The distance version is a good toss and fetch / long distance disc and are very high quality.
 They fly absolutely straight if thrown properly.
-This is what I use for toss and fetch and is also the most popular disc I see others using for toss and fetch.
-It isn’t usable in freestyle because it is way too grippy (discs stick together!) and it doesn’t float enough.
+This used to be my go-to disc for toss/fetch but I have been moving away from it in favor of heavier discs.
+It isn’t usable in freestyle because it is way too grippy (discs stick together!).
 The freestyle version of this disc is a slippery version.
-Unfortunatley I think it is way too slippery to be a good freestyle disc and with their lower profile, they don’t float as well as a Fastback.
+Unfortunately I think it is way too slippery to be a good freestyle disc.
 Although Hero indicates these are extra durable, it comes with mixed results.
 They are harder discs so the dog won’t shred them as easily, however they get deformed easily and will never fly properly once they get deformed.
 These discs don’t last any longer than a Fastback in my mind because they start flying poorly quicker than a Fastback.
 These get thrown away because they won’t fly, not because they become dangerous for the dog.

 Super Aero K9 Candy – A very unique disc.
 It is good for hard bite dogs but is a light disc.
 They are very soft and don’t hold their shape when in flight, therefore don’t fly very good at long distances.
-It is good for a training disc but is unsuitable for toss and fetch and average for freestyle.
+It is good for a training disc but is unsuitable for toss and fetch and just barely usable for freestyle.
+It’s the best disc to use for your dog swimming in a pool!
 See the Starlite version for a better competition version of the disc.

 Pup 160 / 120 – These two discs are very small and are great for training a puppy but don’t work in competition.
 They have poor flight quality and are difficult for a puppy to catch.
 The Pup 160 disc has not been available the past few years, so I suspect they no longer make it.

 Praxis – These discs have been removed from their web site, possibly no longer being made.
-Old review: I have no idea why Hero puts their name on these discs.
+Maybe they saw my old review: I have no idea why Hero puts their name on these discs.
 They are extremely poor quality and serve no purpose in my mind.